Infinite connected sums, K-area and positive scalar curvature: Introduction

+\begin{remark} It is shown in \cite{block1992aperiodic} that if $Y^{4l}$, $l\geq 2$, admits a metric with uniformly positive scalar curvature, $[S]= 0$ and $M$ is {\em simply connected} with $\hat{A}(M)\neq 0$ then $Y\sharp_S M$ admits a positive scalar curvature metric.
+In view of this, Whyte's result means that $[S]\neq 0$ is the {\em only} obstruction to the existence of such metrics on $Y\sharp_S M$.
+The proof in \cite{block1992aperiodic} uses a relative version of a surgery argument due to Gromov and Lawson \cite{gromov1980classification}, which by its turn is based on Smale's $h$-cobordism theory.
+In particular, simply connectedness of $M$ seems to be essential there (in order to kill handles with small index) and consequently the argument breaks down in our case because $\ka(M)=+\infty$ implies the non-triviality of $\pi_1(M)$ (see Remark \ref{hyper}). \end{remark}

 Our proof of Theorem \ref{main} follows Whyte's approach with suitable modifications to account for the fact that we will be dealing with almost flat complex bundles over $X$.
-The presentation emphasizes the use of the index theory of generalized Atiyah-Patodi-Singer (APS) type boundary conditions (see Section \ref{s2}).
-Combined with a twisted version of an integral identity derived in \cite{HMZ}, this allows us to establish a vanishing result (Proposition \ref{est}) for twisted APS harmonic spinors.
-The concept of $K$-area is reviewed in Section \ref{kar} and in Section \ref{proofaux1} we give the proofs of Propositions \ref{aux1} and \ref{aux2} above.
+The argument makes use of the index theory of Atiyah-Patodi-Singer (APS) type boundary conditions (see Section \ref{s2}).
+The classical notion of $K$-area is reviewed in Section \ref{kar} and our variant, which is well suited to the $\bg_{2k}$ category, is introduced in Section \ref{bd}.
+The proofs of Theorems \ref{aux2} and \ref{aux1} are presented in Section \ref{proofaux1}.